unikraft/eurosys21-artifacts/experiments/tab_02_abi/README.md

 Once all the results are generated, run the `./plot.sh` script to generate the table 2 as a CSV file.
 This one will be generated in the current folder with the following name: `merged.csv`.

+### Further information about the archive

+The archive contains different folders:
+- `apps_loc`: this folder contains the Unikraft application sources as well as the experiments to count the number of lines of glue code which is necessary to port an application (from its sources) to Unikraft.
+We use the *cloc* tool to count the number of lines.
+- `apps_musl_compat`: this folder contains applications which use *musl* as libc as well as the compat. layer which is called `lib-compat`.
+- `apps_musl_std`: this folder contains applications which use *musl* as libc.
+The compat. layer is not used in that case.
+- `apps_newlib_compat`: this folder contains application which uses *newlib* as libc as well as the compat. layer which is called `lib-compat`.
+- `apps_newlib_std`: this folder contains applications which use *newlib* as libc.
+The compat. layer is not used in that case.
+- `libs`: this folder contains Unikraft microlibs and more especially all the microlibs which contains the objects built from their native build system.
+These ones are prefixed with the `lib-objects-` keyword.
+Within each `lib-object` folder, there is a `objs` folder which contains the object files of the application (built with their native build system using gcc and glic).
+In addition, source files are also provided.
+- `unikraft`: this folder contains the main unikraft code.